alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

-Please note that the built-in filters in Zarr have not been optimized at all yet, and I am sure there is much room for performance improvement.
-The main idea in this release is to establish a simple API for developing and integrating new filters, so it is easier to explore different options for new data.
+Please note that the built-in filters in Zarr have not been optimized at all yet, I am sure there is much room for performance improvement.
+The main idea in the Zarr version 2 release is to establish a simple API for developing and integrating new filters, so it is easier to explore different options for new data.

 For more information about filters, see the [filters section of the Zarr tutorial](TODO) and the [zarr.codecs API docs](TODO).

+## Zstandard

+One other thing I wanted to mention is that Zarr now supports compression with Zstandard.
+I don't want to say too much here because I'm hoping to write up some detailed benchmark data in a separate blog post soon.
+But from what I have seen so far, Zstandard is a superb codec, providing very high compression ratios (better than zlib) while maintaining excellent speed for both compression and decompression.

+Here's how to create a Zarr array using Zstandard compression via Blosc:

+{% highlight python %}
+z4 = zarr.zeros(shape=(10000, 10000),
+                compressor=zarr.Blosc(cname='zstd', clevel=5, shuffle=blosc.SHUFFLE))
+z4
+{% endhighlight %}

+    Array((10000, 10000), float64, chunks=(157, 313), order=C)
+      nbytes: 762.9M; nbytes_stored: 322; ratio: 2484472.0; initialized: 0/2048
+      compressor: Blosc(cname='zstd', clevel=5, shuffle=1)
+      store: dict

 ## Acknowledgments and further reading

+The latest version of Zarr is available from [PyPI]() and [conda-forge](), see the [installation instructions]() for more information.
 I hope this new release of Zarr is useful, any [feedback or suggestions]() are very welcome as always.
-The latest version of Zarr is available from [PyPI]() and [conda-forge](), see the [installation instructions]() for more information.
-Here are some other resources you might find interesting:

-* Zarr documentation
-* To HDF5 and beyond
-* CPU blues
-* ...
+If this is the first time you are reading about Zarr, you might like to check out these previous posts, [To HDF5 and beyond]() and [CPU blues]().

-Development of Zarr is motivated by our work on the [genomic epidemiology of malaria](), and supported by the [MRC Centre for Genomics and Global Health]().
+Development of Zarr is motivated by our work on the [genomic epidemiology of malaria]() and supported by the [MRC Centre for Genomics and Global Health]().

-Thanks to Matthew Rocklin, Stephan Hoyer and Francesc Alted for much advice and inspiration.
+Thanks to [Matthew Rocklin](), [Stephan Hoyer]() and [Francesc Alted]() for much advice and inspiration.
 As Francesc would say, enjoy data!

 {% highlight python %}